 Film — Live-Action

 - The Chronicles of Narnia, The Horse and His Boy has Aravis Tharkeena, who upgrades from a Tomboy Noblewoman to a Tomboy Princess when she marries Shasta aka Crown Prince Cor.
-Lucy The Valiant is a Tomboy Queen who is good with archery and acts like a Cool Big Sis to Aravis when they meet.
-The girliness and reluctance to openly fight unless it's truly needed is for her older and more quiet sister, Queen Susan the Gentle.
+Lucy The Valiant is a Tomboy Queen and some traces of girliness who is good with archery and acts like a Cool Big Sis to Aravis when they meet.
+The femininity and reluctance to openly fight unless it's truly needed are for her older, wiser and more quiet sister, Queen Susan the Gentle.

 - The Ordinary Princess by MM Kaye.
 Princess Amy is plain and tomboyish after she was cursed at birth to be "ordinary".